Facilities, Equipment, and Other Resources

 Website under construction; contact Dr. Chuck Thompson, 406-243-4643.

 EMtrix is a remotely accessible electron microscopy facility.
 The fully staffed facility supports diverse research, teaching and outreach activities that require the use of transmission or scanning electron microscopy (TEM, SEM).
 Principal equipment includes a Hitachi 7100 TEM and a Hitachi S-4700 cold field emission SEM.
 Both microscopes can be accessed remotely via the internet.
 The fully equipped specimen preparatory laboratory includes ultramicrotomes, knifemakers, sputter coater, critical point dryer, vacuum evaporators, embedding ovens and light microscopes.
+Call x4669.

 The Environmental Biogeochemistry Laboratory (EBL) is a central laboratory designed to facilitate student, faculty, and staff-driven research projects at UM and to also provide contracted analyses to on- and off-campus clients.
 The EBL conducts analyses on environmental materials such as waters, rocks, soils, sediments, biological tissues, microbial cultures, etc. Projects are divided into two categories: self-service and contract analysis.
 For researchers using the lab in self-service mode, the role of EBL personnel is to introduce the users to the analytical instrumentation and to guide them through the data acquisition and compilation process to ensure a high quality of the final data.
 Self-service users incur a minimum charge to cover costs for supplies and instrument maintenance.
 In addition, the EBL offers contract analyses to academic clients, individuals in the private sector, local, state, and federal agencies.
 These analyses are typically conducted with strict adherence to published US EPA methods.
 The pricing is structured to generate sufficient revenue to cover the costs for personnel, supplies, and instrument maintenance.
 A steady stream of revenue from contract analyses has allowed the EBL to replace aging equipment and adapt to changing demands of environmental analysis, e.g. by purchasing several mercury analyzers and a new ICP instrument over the last few years.
 Lab facilities and instruments are also used for lab exercises within courses in Geosciences, Chemistry, DBS and Montana Tech.